strike-digital/strike-digital.github.io/site/content/post/001_online_presence/index.md

 So buckle up, because you're about the learn how. -->

-### Recuiters are like Ostriches
+## Recuiters are like Ostriches

 If they can't see you, you don't exist.

 This is generally considered a bad thing if you want to be hired, as existing is usually listed under the "*what we're looking for in a candidate*" section of a job posting.
 Keeping this in mind, as a creative, you should probably be looking to increase your visibility as much as possible, and creating an extensive online presence is a pretty good way to achieve that.
 This post will guide you through the treacherous waters of doing so, avoiding the shipwrecks, stormy weather and sea monsters of mediorcrity, and hopefully navigating to the glittering harbours of getting a job.
-So with our metaphors thoroughly muddled, lets get to it.
+So, with our metaphors thoroughly muddled, lets get to it.

-## Where to look
+## Where to start

 There's no shortage of websites you can use to promote yourself online, but not all of them are created equal.
 While it may be perfectly within your right to post your artwork exclusively on Myspace, Mumsnet and Tinder, it probably won't get you many jobs (unless you manage to match with a recruiter).